Read Time - 3 Minutes

 Functional testing and exploratory testing go hand in hand.
 As sister testing practices, both exploratory and functional testing practices are essential when uncovering issues that negatively affect a website or app, during both the development and live stages.

-Unlike functional testing, exploratory testing taps into the human and intuitive activities users perform when browsing and performing conversions on an application.
+Unlike functional testing, exploratory testing techniques tap into the human and intuitive activities users perform when browsing and performing conversions on an application.
 The main appeal of exploratory testing is that it cannot be scripted or automated.
 Instead, testers are given a project brief outlining core areas for investigation and told to explore, hence the name exploratory testing.
 It's important to note that this testing method doesn't aim to break the structure of an application, instead it looks for all of those little, unusual issues that often go undetected.
 Subsequently, ensuring the security of an application is always maintained.
-Read our Website Testing 2020 guide here.

 As a general rule of thumb, we offer exploratory testing along with functional testing in one set package as it provides the greatest amount of coverage possible.
 Due to the overall simplicity of exploratory testing, the test can take anywhere from 24 hours to 72 hours depending on the scale of the test or website complexity.
 In other words, the test can be launched and completed over the weekend, with the results ready for internal investigation on Monday.